ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 --grpc-gateway-port=":8081"
 ```

+The next steps are to build the Subnet-EVM binary with all the latest precompile changes and the lastest AvalancheGo Binary.

-In another terminal tab run this command to get the latest local Subnet-EVM binary.
+In another terminal tab run this command in the root of the Subnet-EVM repo to get the latest local Subnet-EVM binary.
+This build script will place the binary in `AVALANCHEGO_PLUGIN_PATH` which we will define later.

 ```bash
 ./scripts/build.sh
 ```

-Go to the avalanchego repo in whatever directory you keep repos and run the command below to get the latest avalanchego binary.
+Leave the Subnet-EVM repo.
+Go to the AvalancheGo repo in whatever directory you keep repos and run the command below to get the latest AvalancheGo binary.
+The following commands build and copy the binary to the `AVALANCHEGO_EXEC_PATH` which we will define later.

 ```bash
 cd avalanchego
 ./scripts/build.sh
 cd build
 cp avalanchego ${HOME}/go/src/github.com/ava-labs/avalanchego/build/avalanchego
 ```

 Set the following paths. `AVALANCHEGO_EXEC_PATH` points to the latest Avalanchego binary we have just built. `AVALANCHEGO_PLUGIN_PATH` points to the plugins path which should have the Subnet-EVM binary we have just built.